fossasia/visdom/README.md

 - `env`: Environment to search for the window in.
 - `win`: Window to return data for.
 Set to `None` to retrieve all the windows in an environment.

-*Note:* This function is python-only and doesn't exist in the Lua version.

 #### vis.check_connection

 This function returns a bool indicating whether or not the server is connected.